Skip to main content

 Unique Tomcat ports can be configured for HTTP and HTTPS.

-Enactor ENV files
+Enactor ENV Files

 Search the env file for any placeholders beginning with "<REPLACE_ME>" and substitute them with the appropriate values.